 For patients pursuing post-weight-loss body contouring after surgery, our plastic surgeons specializing in bariatric patients work in close coordination with the bariatric team.

-Knowing the cost of sleeve surgery without insurance is just the beginning.
+Knowing the cost of bypass surgery without insurance is just the beginning.
 Figuring out if the price is fair and right for you takes a conversation with a surgeon.
 Schedule a consultation, with our surgeons to get a price, a written list of exclusions and financing options that fit your budget.